 The Bose TV Speaker is a very compact 2.0 soundbar designed for TVs and TV-centric content.
 While it's pretty bare-bones in features, it delivers decent bass with smooth and neutral mids right out-of-the-box, which is better suited for dialogue-centric content.
 It's also fairly easy to set up since it only has a couple of inputs, so you can get right into watching your favorite game shows or soap operas without too much delay.
 You can even expand this setup down the line with one of Bose's Bass Modules, which is nice.
 However, this soundbar doesn't get very loud, so it may not be ideal for large or crowded rooms.
 If you're looking for more soundbars, check out our recommendations for the best small soundbars, the best soundbars for dialogue, and the best soundbars under $300.

 The Bose TV Speaker and the Sonos Beam are two differently performing soundbars.
 The Sonos is a 3.0 setup with a better surround performance.
 It comes with more sound enhancement features, it can also get loud enough for a large room, and you can stream music wirelessly to it using Wi-Fi or Apple AirPlay.
 It also has a companion app that can control all the bar's features.
-However, the Bose is a 2.0 setup that supports more audio formats via its dedicated HDMI ARC port, and you can use Bluetooth to play audio from your phone.
+However, the Bose is a 2.0 setup that lets you use Bluetooth to play audio from your phone.
 The Bose also has an auto-off power-saving feature.

 The Bose TV Speaker and the Bose Soundbar 500 are two well-built soundbars with different setups.
 The Bose TV Speaker is a 2.0 setup that's smaller and more compact, which some users may prefer.
-It has a better-balanced sound profile with a decent amount of bass, and it supports Dolby Digital Plus and DTS audio formats via its HDMI ARC port.
+It has a better-balanced sound profile with a decent amount of bass.
 The 500, on the other hand, is a 3.0 setup with a better performing discrete center channel.
 It also has a better surround performance, EQ presets, and an ethernet port if you want to listen to audio from a flash drive.
 It even supports eARC, although it reencodes these formats into Dolby Digital, it has a companion app, and you can stream audio to it via Wi-Fi and Apple AirPlay in addition to Bluetooth.

 The Bose Smart Soundbar 300 is better for mixed use than the Bose TV Speaker.
 The 300 has a better center and surround performance.
 It also offers treble adjustment, as well as more wireless playback options like Apple AirPlay 2.
 It also connects to the Bose Music app that gives you a bit more functionality.